 Estimated Time of Arrival (ETA).
 This is the estimated time provided by the customer for the cargo's arrival at the Load Port.

 ETA Nomination.
-This has the meaning given in Part C clause 17.
+This has the meaning given in clause 1312.

-Indicative Elevation Capacity.
-This means the capacity at GrainCorp's Port Terminals for a period of three (3) Shipping Years announced under Part B clause 2.

-Indicative Long Term Nomination.
-This is a nomination for Long Term Capacity for a period of three (3) years under Part B clause 3.2 in accordance with Part B clause 3.3.

-Insufficient Capacity.
-This means that there is insufficient Elevation Capacity available at a Load Port to meet demand sought under Long Term Nominations in accordance with Part B clause 2.2.

 Load Port.
-This has the meaning given in Part C clause 1.1.1.
+This has the meaning given in clause 0.1.

-Long Term Allocated Capacity.
-This is the Long Term Capacity which is allocated to a Customer at each Port Terminal under a Long Term Port Terminal Services Agreement.

-Long Term Capacity.
-This is capacity for a period of three (3) years which is offered by GrainCorp to Customers under a Long Term Port Terminal Services Agreement.

-Long Term Nomination Year.
-This is a year in which GrainCorp enters into Long Term Port Terminal Services Agreements and will occur every three (3) years commencing in 2013.

 Maximum Vessel Tonnage.
-This has the meaning given in Part C clause 2.4.
+This has the meaning given in clause 3.4

 Mtpa.
 Million tonnes per Shipping Year.

+Newcastle Port Terminal.
+This means GrainCorp’s Carrington (Newcastle) Terminal.

 Nominated Elevation Capacity.
 This is the tonnage of Elevation Capacity published on the GrainCorp website that is available during any one Elevation Period at a particular port.

 Nominated Vessel.
-This has the meaning given in Part C clause 1.1.1.
+This has the meaning given in clause 14.

 Port Blockage.
 This is a situation where a Port Terminal is unable to either receive additional grain and/or load grain onto a waiting vessel due to a delay in the loading of the previous vessel caused by circumstances such as the previous vessel(s) failing regulatory survey, the grain to be loaded failing AQIS requirements or a disruption in the upcountry supply chain.